Search

 strategic or tactical voting

-When a voter self-consciously marks a ballot in a manner different from their actual preferences, in the hope of optimizing the outcome.
-(While the adjectives 'strategic' and 'tactical' usually have nearly opposite meanings when used to describe other things, in this case, they commonly both have the meaning given here.)
+When a voter self-consciously marks a ballot in a manner different than their actual preferences, in the hope of optimizing the outcome.

 Famous theoreticians of voting systems